lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

-This is the first iteration of the HRE DB Admin tool.
+This is an HRE DB Admin tool.

 It includes executable programs for Linux, Mac and Windows, which reside at